weavejester/ataraxy/README.md

 ```

-### Request methods
+### Keyword routes

-A keyword route denotes a request method.
+A keyword route will match the request method.

 ```clojure
 {:get [:get-any]})